Aquinnos/Aquinnos/README.md

 Web Developer
 -------------

 Hey there!
-I'm a huge programming enthusiast - I absolutely love crafting websites!
+I'm a huge programming enthusiast - I absolutely love creating websites!
 Lately, I've been diving deep into web design - it's become my ultimate vibe.
 I strive to make my projects not only look awesome but also function flawlessly.
 I feel like my skills in web design are leveling up, which totally excites me!
 I think I might soon create something truly spectacular! 😉

 * 🌍  I'm based in Gdynia
 * ✉️  You can contact me at [wellandcomeu@gmail.com](mailto:wellandcomeu@gmail.com)